 A: Your estate doesn’t need to be grand or fancy.
-Creating a will ensures that your wishes are carried out.
-No one has to guess what you’d like to happen to all your stuff — including your best four-legged friend!
+Creating a will just means that your wishes are carried out.
+No one has to guess what you’d like to happen to everything that's important to you — including your best four-legged friend!
 A will is simply an expression of values for the people and causes you love, no matter how old you are.

 Q: Does it take long?
 What else can you leave in a will?

-A: It seriously takes less than 20 minutes.
-We’ve partnered with FreeWill — an online service that provides animal lovers with a free, easy tool to create a will.
+A: It takes less than 20 minutes.
+We’ve partnered with FreeWill, an online service that provides animal lovers with a free, easy tool to create a will.
 It guides you through all the steps, including who should get your dog, cat, or critter.
-You can leave instructions on anything — like who gets control of your social media.
-A will is simply your way of telling your friends and family how to take care of your stuff.
+You can leave instructions on anything — even who gets control of your social media.
+A will is simply your way of telling your friends and family how to take care of your belongings.
 You can even leave gifts to causes close to your heart, like AHS!